DjangoGirls/tutorial/en/deploy/README.md

 # Deploy!

-> __Note__: The following chapter can be sometimes a bit hard to get through.
+> **Note**: The following chapter can be sometimes a bit hard to get through.
 Persist and finish it; deployment is an important part of the website development process.
 This chapter is placed in the middle of the tutorial so that your mentor can help with the slightly tricker process of getting your website online.
 This means you can still finish the tutorial on your own if you run out of time.

 Until now your website was only available on your computer, now you will learn how to deploy it!
 Deploying is the process of publishing your application on the Internet so people can finally go and see your app :).

 As you learned, a website has to be located on a server.
-There are a lot of providers, but we will one of the ones with the simplest deployment process: [PythonAnywhere](http://pythonanywhere.com/).
+There are a lot of providers, but we will use one of the ones with the simplest deployment process: [PythonAnywhere](http://pythonanywhere.com/).
 PythonAnywhere is free for small applications that don't have too many visitors, it'll definitely be enough for you now.

 The other external service we'll be using is [Github](http://www.github.com), which is a code hosting service.
 There are others out there, but almost all programmers have a Github account these days, and now so will you!

-We'll use Github as a stepping stone to transport our code to & from PythonAnywhere.
+We'll use Github as a stepping stone to transport our code to and from PythonAnywhere.

 # Git

-Git is a "version control system" used by a lot of programmers - software which keeps track of changes to a file or set of files over time so that you can recall specific versions later.
+Git is a "version control system" used by a lot of programmers - software which tracks changes to files over time so that you can recall specific versions later.
+A bit like "track changes" in Microsoft Word, but much more powerful.

 ## Installing Git